luksen99/Diffusion-Equation/README.md

 ## Folders:
+* 1) Documentation

-* 1) Descriptive \.ipynb files.
-To give a descriptive overview  of the problem and show intermediate results via Jupyter sessions
+* 2) Examples \.ipynb files.
+To give a descriptive overview  of what can be solved with the package

-      *Recommeded to look at, for people being rather new to the project*

-* 2) \.py files containing code to comment, modify and work on
+* 3) Code \.py files containing code to comment, modify and work on

-     *Recommeded to look at, for people working on- and contributing to the code*

-* 3) A report as a guide through the theoretical background of the code
+## Installation

+use the download link

+`python -m pip install --index-url https://test.pypi.org/simple/ solpde`

+then run

+`from solpde import solpde`

 ### How to contribute:
 Fork from the `Developer`- branch and pull request to merge back into the original `Developer`- branch.